TamirZe/SCR-antibiotics/README.md

 SCR-antibiotics
 ================

-# Estimands Numerical Example

 This repository includes scripts for generating data according to the described data generating mechanism, calculating estimands, and running a numerical example, as described in the paper "Causal effects on non-terminal event time with application to antibiotic usage and future resistance" by Zehavi, Obolski, Chowers and Nevo, [Causal effects on non-terminal event time with application to antibiotic usage and future resistance](https://arxiv.org/abs/2506.09624).

-This repository includes three main folders, and an additional folder with simulation results files.
+This repository includes three main folders and an additional folder with simulation results files.
+All folders listed below are subfolders of the main folder "Estimands Numerical Example."

 (1) Data_generation:
 -----------------

-Contains R scripts used to generate datasets based on our simulation settings.
+Contains R scripts named `SimDataWeibFrail`, used to generate datasets based on our simulation settings.

 (2) Estimand_calculations:
 ----------------------------------